Minister of Agriculture, Forestry and Fisheries Shinjiro Koizumi and his supporting lawmakers agree with stealth marketing strategies, right ?

 But stealth marketing is fine ?

-What do those LDP lawmakers who call themselves conservative centrists but lean left who support Shinjiro Koizumi in this presidential election think about this issue ?
+What do the self-identified conservative centrists within the LDP who lean left and support Agriculture Minister Shinjiro Koizumi in this presidential election think about the stealth marketing issue ?

-If they believe themselves to be conservative centrists, they’ll only become a minority party.
-In fact, one reason for their crushing defeat in this House of Councillors election was that conservative supporters have abandoned them.
+If they truly believe themselves to be conservative centrists, they will never regain momentum.
+One reason for their crushing defeat in this House of Councillors election is that conservative supporters have abandoned them.

-If the LDP president supported by these people takes office, they might well restart the East Asian Community initiative—excluding the United States—previously proposed by the former Democratic Party.
-In fact, these people said they would significantly ease visa requirements for Chinese nationals.
+If the LDP president supported by these members becomes president, they might well restart the East Asian Community initiative that excluded the United States, previously proposed by the former Democratic Party of Japan.
+In fact, these are members who have already stated they would significantly ease visa requirements for Chinese nationals.

-While clearly stating that they will strictly control the speech of the people, their stance that they themselves are the exception is completely the ideology of leftist dictatorship.
+While explicitly declaring that they will strictly control the speech of the people, their stance that they themselves are the exception is entirely the ideology of leftist dictatorship.

 Reference: BUNSHUN ONLINE(2025/09/29)